 Who wouldn’t want 140,000 bonus points right off the bat?
 The IHG® Rewards Club Premier Credit Card offers just that for an extremely low initial spend requirement: $3,000 in the first three months (as long as you don’t already have the card and haven’t already earned the cardmember bonus in the past 24 months).

 As for elite status, the IHG Rewards Club Premier card gives you automatic Platinum elite status as long as you are a cardmember.
 That means you’ll get 20% off any time you buy points with your Premier card.
 You’ll also get a reward night at an IHG hotel valued at up to 40,000 points on your account anniversary each year.
 If you redeem points for at least a four-night consecutive stay, you’ll automatically get the fourth night as a reward.

-The annual fee is $89 and the card also comes with a $100 Global Entry or TSA PreCheck fee credit.
+The annual fee is $89.
+There are no foreign transaction fees.
+It also comes with a $100 Global Entry or TSA PreCheck fee credit.